 - What will you be modelling?

-- The size, position and quantity of the tattoos.
+- The size, position, quantity and quality of the tattoos

 - The amount of work you would like to secure